Lead & Our Environment

 Children face an increased risk of harm from exposure to lead-based paint.
 If you are a parent, you know that young children put all manner of things in their mouths.
 Children also spend a lot of time on the ground and wash their hands less frequently than adults.

 Unfortunately, this puts them at a higher risk of ingesting harmful substances, such as lead and other contaminants.
-But children at any age can develop lead poisoning.
+However, children at any age can develop lead poisoning.
 For example, if they consume food contaminated with lead dust, this can cause them to experience lead poisoning.
 Further, in some cases, breathing in sufficient amounts of lead dust in the air can cause lead poisoning.

 What Should I Do If I Believe My Child Ingested Lead?